Playwriting (M.F.A. and Certificate)

 DRAM 66a/THST 414a, Lyric Writing for Musical Theater The craft of lyric writing in musical theater, as well as opera libretto writing, crossover work, immersive theater, and plays with music.
 Both classic works and new composition used as objects of study.
 Analysis of song form and placement, and of lyric for character, tone, and diction.
 Creation of lyrics in context.
 Noted composers and lyricists of produced musical theater works join the class periodically to comment on the work created.
 Students also have the opportunity to conceive an original work of musical theater, a crossover work, or an opera libretto, and create portions of the score with original lyrics and music by student composers, with whom the writers will collaborate.
 Open to non-Playwriting students and undergraduates.
 Limited enrollment.
 Michael Korie

-DRAM 97b, Industry Practice I A module course for first- and middle-year students.
+DRAM 97b, Industry Practice I A module course for first-year students.
 Topics include protocols for submissions to professional theaters, prizes, and grants; survey of new play dramaturgy models and American new play development programs; and ongoing career strategies.
 Jennifer Kiger

-DRAM 107b, Workshop with Actors Readings, discussion, and development of works in progress.
+DRAM 107b, Workshop with Actors Readings, discussion, and development of works in progress for first- and second-year playwrights.
 Working with a casting director, each playwright selects actors for a workshop of their play.
 The writer leads the room in an exploration of an early draft of a full-length work.
-The fall term is an elective offering for fourth-year playwrights; the spring term is required of first- and middle-year playwrights.
-Anne Erbe, Marcus Gardley
+Marcus Gardley

-DRAM 163b, Text Analysis I Required of first-year playwrights.
-See description under Acting.
+DRAM 163b, Text Analysis I See description under Acting.

-DRAM 307b, Tutorial I A weekly session scheduled with the instructor to discuss incipient ideas, goals, and drafts of plays in progress.
-Required of all middle-year playwrights.
-Anne Erbe, Tarell Alvin McCraney
+DRAM 307b, Tutorial I Four sessions scheduled with the instructor to discuss incipient ideas, goals, and drafts of plays in progress and under consideration for the Carlotta Festival.
+Required of all second-year playwrights.
+Faculty

-DRAM 317a, Tutorial II A weekly 1–3-hour session scheduled with the instructor to discuss and explore Carlotta Festival plays.
+DRAM 317a, Tutorial II Six sessions scheduled with the instructor to discuss and explore Carlotta Festival plays.
 Required of all Carlotta playwrights.
-Marcus Gardley
+Faculty

-DRAM 327b, Tutorial III A weekly 1–3-hour session scheduled with the instructor in New Haven to discuss and explore Carlotta Festival plays.
+DRAM 327b, Tutorial III Six sessions scheduled with the instructor in New Haven to discuss and explore Carlotta Festival plays.
 Required of all Carlotta playwrights.
-Marcus Gardley
+Faculty